 - Yukon: Child Care Services: www.hss.gov.yk.ca/childcareunit.php

-- Other provinces: Check your provincial or territorial website for information about child care resources in your area.
+- Other provinces and territories: Check your provincial or territorial website for information about child care resources in your area.

 - Child Care Aware (2009).
 Finding Help Paying for Child Care.
 Available online: http://ccapub.childcareaware.org/docs/pubs/110e.pdf.